 Ngorongoro Crater and Serengeti Safari

-Scroll down to see a portfolio of Ngorongoro Crater pictures.
+Scroll down to see a portfolio from this Ngorongoro Crater and Serengeti and watch this fun YouTube video now.

 The Best Tanzania Photo Safari Experience

-It is a great small group photography tour to see predators in action as the crater is jam-packed with predators and prey alike.
+This is a great small group photo safari to see predators in action as the crater is jam-packed with predators and prey alike.
 The chance of seeing predator action is therefore high due to the confined space that the predators and prey live in.
-Expansive views of forests and green plains await on this Tanzania photography tour.
+Expansive views and green plains await on this Tanzania photography tour.

-The 2nd leg of this small group photography tour dovetails beautifully with the Ngorongoro Crater in that you visit a very special part of the Serengeti and where again there is hardly anyone else.
+Serengeti photo safari leg: The 2nd leg of this small group photography tour dovetails beautifully with the Ngorongoro Crater in that you visit a very special part of the Serengeti and where again there is hardly anyone else.
 Lions on granite outcrops, known as ‘koppies‘, stare out at expansive views that continue forever.
 The word ‘siringet‘ means ‘vast’ in the language of the Maasai and the Serengeti really needs no introduction.
-I have been photographing in the Serengeti for the last 10 years extensively and trust me when I tell you that I have found the ultimate corner of this, ‘Africa’s top safari park’.
+I have been photographing in the Serengeti for the last 20 years extensively and trust me when I tell you that I have found the ultimate corner of this exceptional park.
 If you want to experience real, wild and expansive Africa then look no further than this Serengeti photo safari.

 The accommodation on this Tanzania photo safari is simply incredible and luxurious.
 What could get better than a camp perched right on the very edge of the Ngorongoro Crater?
-Or what could be better than staying in a very remote, yet utterly luxurious camp, on the great plains of the Serengeti – all set about with giant Umbrella Acacia trees?
+Or what could be better than staying in a very remote luxurious camp on the great plains of the Serengeti – all set about with giant umbrella Acacia trees?

 This is the best Tanzania photo safari you can do and one that avoids the tourist bottleneck that takes place every year in February.
 Keep reading for the full itinerary details of your Tanzania photography tour.